-In our blog series, you'll discover the key takeaways from Payplug’s white paper: "Travel: key drivers for your payment performance".
-In this first part, we briefly review the main payment trends emerging in the tourism sector this year that are expected to develop in 2023.
+In our blog series, you’ll discover the key takeaways from Payplug’s white paper: “Travel: key drivers for your payment performance“.
+In this first part, we briefly review the main payment trends that emerged in the tourism sector in 2022, that are expected to develop in 2023.

 Travel’s growth is driven by digital media

 Flight closures, border closures, vaccination requirements: the tourism industry has suffered greatly from the ongoing health crisis.
 It has had to renew itself by developing digital tools to keep in touch with its customers, but also to offer services in line with these new constraints (easier cancellations and postponements, virtual visits, 100% online customer paths).

 This forced digitalisation is now enabling the sector to bounce back better: 94% of expenditure on flights were done online by 2021, 85% for OTAs and 53% for hotels3.

 These days, there are a record number of people making their travel bookings online, especially from their smartphones.
 In 2021, 60% of traffic on travel sites came from mobile, compared to 38% from desktop and only 2% from tablets.
 Mobile has seen a slight increase of 4 points compared to 20204.

 Payment experience at the heart of digitized customer journeys

 The payment experience is a critical part of the digitized journey equation.
 Pay-by-Link, QR Codes and digital wallets are a few digital developments that prevailed in 2022, and that you can rely on to outperform the competition next year.